SelfCareMap

 How to Do a Gentle Yoga Routine During Your Period

-Your period doesn’t have to mean curling up on the couch with a heating pad and calling it a day (though, let’s be real—sometimes that’s exactly what you need).
-But if you’re looking for a way to ease cramps, reduce bloating, calm mood swings, and reconnect with your body in a nurturing way, a gentle yoga routine can be a powerful act of self-care—right from the comfort of your home.
+Your period doesn’t have to mean curling up on the couch with a heating pad and calling it a day, though, let’s be real, sometimes that’s exactly what you need.
+When your hormones shift and your energy dips, it can be tempting to avoid movement entirely.
+However, if you’re looking for a way to ease cramps, reduce bloating, calm mood swings, and reconnect with your body in a nurturing way, a gentle yoga routine can be a powerful act of self-care, right from the comfort of your home.

 The key during menstruation is gentleness.
 This isn’t the time for intense flows, deep twists, or inversions that might disrupt your natural rhythm.
+In the yoga tradition, the menstrual phase is often viewed as a time of shedding and renewal, which requires a shift from active, stimulating energy to a more receptive, grounding state.
 Instead, focus on slow, grounding movements that support circulation, release tension in the lower back and pelvis, and invite deep, soothing breaths.
+By focusing on the parasympathetic nervous system, you can help lower cortisol levels and reduce the perception of pain.

-Here’s a simple, 15–20 minute at-home yoga routine designed specifically for your period.
-No props needed—just a mat (or towel), comfortable clothes, and a willingness to listen to your body.
+Here’s a simple, 15 to 20 minute at-home yoga routine designed specifically for your period.
+No props are strictly required, but a few supportive items can make the experience more comfortable.
+Just bring a mat or towel, comfortable clothes that do not press against your abdomen, and a willingness to listen to your body.

 What You'll Need